-Under SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," a long-lived asset group is tested for recoverability whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
-During the second quarter of 2009, the Company identified certain assets with deteriorating cash flows and projected cash flow losses.
+As required by the FASB Codification topic "Intangibles - Goodwill and Other", a long-lived asset group is tested for recoverability whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
+During the previous quarter, the Company identified certain assets with deteriorating cash flows and projected cash flow losses.
 As a result of these conditions, the Company performed an impairment analysis.
-The analysis compared the fair value of these assets to their carrying value, which resulted in a \$2,660,000 Property, plant and equipment impairment charge and \$1,104,000 Intangible asset impairment charge.
+The analysis compared the fair value of these assets to their carrying value, which resulted in a \$2,660,000 Property, plant and equipment impairment charge and \$1,104,000 Intangible asset impairment charge during the quarter ended June 30, 2009.